-t.98 The Executive Committee of the International Olympic Committee (IOC) is the final arbiter for all disputes of a non-technical nature which may arise during the Olympic Games.
-It may intervene either on its own responsibility, or at the request of a national Olympic Committee, the FIE or the Organizing Committee.

-6. The Executive Committee of the FIE
+- t.98 The Executive Committee of the International Olympic Committee (IOC) is the final arbiter for all disputes of a non-technical nature which may arise during the Olympic Games.
+It may intervene either on its own responsibility, or at the request of a national Olympic Committee, the FIE or the Organizing Committee. - 6.
+'FIE Central Office, Disciplinary Commission, Executive Committee - t.99 All disciplinary matters referred to the F.I.E. by a national federation, a Directoire Technique or any other competent body on the occasion of an official F.I.E. competition are addressed to the Central Office of the F.I.E.
+This latter transmits them to the competent body.